 - take their medications as prescribed more frequently2

 - have more successful conversations and stronger relationships with their doctors

-And keep in mind: Education, clearly marked patient portals, and reminders are important for engaging patients in a practice that is new to them, as well as to most clinicians.
+And keep in mind: Reminding patients that notes are available and providing clearly marked patient portals are important for engaging patients in a practice that is new to them..

 Bottom line: Whether by addendum, correspondence back and forth, or actual revision…there’s a way to pursue accuracy, and it’s often well worth doing.

 Many patients, particularly those chronically ill or elderly, rely on family members or other care partners to coordinate appointments, tests, medications, and care plans.
 Data suggest that care partners may benefit from note sharing as much as patients themselves.
 6 7